What is Green Woodworking?

 Where did you learn how to do this?

 I've always worked with my hands, and as a kid loved building forts and playing out in the woods.
-What I didn't know is that I was actually doing green woodworking without knowing it.
+I was actually doing green woodworking without knowing it.
 I got into hand tools and spoon carving while I was in college and years later realized there were people out there taking these crafts to styles and levels I had not yet seen.
-By that point I had a good understanding of grain orientation when using tools and started to take my work in a different, more improvisational direction.
+By that point I had a good understanding of grain orientation and started to take my work in a different, more improvisational direction.
 Then I took a bowl carving class with Peter Follansbee.
 That probably helped a little, tiny bit.

 What wood Do You use?

-Because moisture content is such an important part of the process, my being able to harvest wood myself becomes equally vital.
+Because moisture content is such an important part of the process, being able to harvest wood myself becomes equally vital.
 And because of that, where I can source the wood starts to get a lot closer to home.
-So I use a lot of tight-grained domestic hardwoods - maple, cherry, birch, alder, aspen, apple.
+So I use a lot of tight-grained hardwoods - maple, cherry, birch, alder, aspen.
 If you happen to have large chunks of clear, beautiful, freshly cut walnut and you live sort of nearby, EMAIL ME.
 Seriously.

 Do you take custom orders?